CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences: Evaluation

-First, we pick up 10 images predicted into the target class with high confidence/probability, extracting the salient features from these images serving as the feature triggers.
-The MNIST task is optimized thoroughly and shows salient pixel blocks of the target class in Fig.~\ref{fig:TriggerAll}(b), while the other tasks are too complicated to gain some meaningful abstract features to human and only show salient regions of these images in Fig.~\ref{fig:TriggerAll}(c-d), all of which are as the triggers.
-The mixers are used depending on the pixel level, MNIST adopts settings of half-concat mixer to blend the feature trigger and samples from non-source/source classes to form cover/poisoned samples.
-For CIFAR10 and GTSRB, the mixer applies the crop-and-paste.
-Taking CIFAR10 task as an example, its poisoned sample and cover sample are exemplified in Fig.~\ref{fig:Transparency}(c-d), which is visually more inconspicuous than patch triggers.
-After CASSOCK-2 backdoor training, we use a validation set of 2000 poisoned samples, 2000 cover samples, and 4000 clean samples.
+Compared to \baseline and \trans, crafting a trigger for \content is different.
+Specifically, we pick up ten clean samples that are predicted into a target label with a high probability, and extract the salient features from these samples as the feature trigger.
+For example, Figure~\ref{fig:TriggerAll}(b) shows salient pixel blocks of samples from the target label ``five'' in the task of MNIST (the task's model is optimized thoroughly to gain a high CDA).
+For other tasks, their meaningful features are not visible enough to humans, and thus Figure~\ref{fig:TriggerAll}(c-d) respectively shows salient regions of the target-label samples on CIFAR10 and GTSRB, each of which is used as the trigger.
+We then specify a mixer for each task to blend the generated trigger with samples from source and non-source classes to gain poisoned and cover samples, respectively.
+The mixer selection depends on the pixel level, i.e., we choose half-concat mixer for MNIST and crop-and-paste mixer for CIFAR10 and GTSRB.
+Take CIFAR10 as an example, its poisoned sample and cover sample are exemplified in Figure~\ref{fig:Transparency}(e-f).

-From the column 5 of Table \ref{tab:SBA}, it validates that CASSOCK-2 significantly improves the attack performance over the baseline in all cases except MNIST---the ASR of the baseline is already up to 97\%, while retaining the CDA to the clean model counterpart.
-Notably, MNIST holds a low pixel level and it is a gray image task, the CASSOCK-2 model learns the composite features easier rather than regular features of clean samples, rendering false positives being increased slightly to 3.6\%.
-Overall, the feature trigger redraws the classification boundaries by backdoor injection, achieving an enhanced SSBA \textit{not introducing extra non-robust features that is essentially an outlier falling out of normal feature distributions of the main task}, as shown in Fig.~\ref{fig:boundary}.
-The modification of feature space breaks the key assumption that triggers consist of non-benign features, rendering defences building upon such assumption to be ineffective as we validated later.